purescript/registry-dev/README.md

 Note: the [`Repo` schema](./v1/Repo.dhall) includes support for packages that are not published from the root of the repository, by supplying the (optional) `subdir` field.
-This means that a repository could potentially host several packages (commonly called a "monorepo").
+This means that a repository could potentially host several packages (commonly called a “monorepo”).

 ## The Registry API